Skip to content

 Timeouts

 Set agents.defaults.imageGenerationModel.timeoutMs for slow image backends.
 A per-call timeoutMs tool parameter overrides the configured default, and configured defaults override plugin-authored provider defaults.
-Google and OpenRouter hosted image providers use 180 second defaults; xAI and Azure OpenAI image generation use 600 seconds.
+Google and OpenRouter hosted image providers use 180 second defaults; Microsoft Foundry MAI, xAI, and Azure OpenAI image generation use 600 seconds.
 Codex dynamic-tool calls use a 120 second image_generate bridge default and honor the same timeout budget when configured, bounded by OpenClaw’s 600000 ms dynamic-tool bridge maximum.

 Inspect at runtime